wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/using_docker_secrets.md

 # Using Docker Secrets in Synapse Configurations

-WSO2 Micro Integrator comes with a built-in secret repository as a part of its [secure vault implementation](https://ei.docs.wso2.com/en/latest/micro-integrator/setup/security/encrypting_plain_text/) by default.
+WSO2 Micro Integrator comes with a built-in secret repository as a part of its [secure vault implementation](../../../setup/security/encrypting_plain_text/) by default.
 In addition to this, the Micro Integrator also provides built-in support for Docker secrets and Kubernetes secrets for your containerized deployments.

 Managing sensitive information in a Docker environment can be achieved using two simple steps:

 1. Adding the secret to your Docker environment.
 2. Accessing the secret from within your synapse configurations.

-There are two ways to add secrets to a Docker environment: Create the Docker secret directly inside the environment, or store the secrets in a flat file and add the file to the environment.
+There are two ways to add secrets to a Docker environment: Creating the Docker secret directly inside the environment, or storing the secrets in a flat file and adding the file to the environment.

 ## Creating a secret in the Docker environment